jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_migration.rst

       :ref:`s3-transfer`.
     * The ``Aws\S3\Model\ClearBucket`` and ``Aws\S3\Model\DeleteObjectsBatch``
       have been replaced by ``Aws\S3\BatchDelete`` and ``S3Client::deleteMatchingObjects()``.
-    * The options and behaviors for the :ref:`dynamodb-session-handler` have changed slightly.
+    * The options and behaviors for the :ref:`service_dynamodb-session-handler` have changed slightly.
     * The ``Aws\DynamoDb\Model\BatchRequest`` namespace has been replaced by ``Aws\DynamoDb\WriteRequestBatch``.
 See the docs for